Showing posts with label #LordsPrayer. Show all posts

 for ever.
 Amen.

-Some of the differences go largely unnoticed: “Who art in heaven” and “Which art in heaven” is a minor difference in pronunciation, same as the “on earth” and “in earth.”
+Some of these differences go largely unnoticed: “Who art in heaven” and “Which art in heaven” is a minor difference in pronunciation, same as the “on earth” and “in earth.”
 There’s a bit of confusion at the end when the BCP has “for ever and ever” and the KJV only has “for ever.”

 But the real hiccup is where the BCP has “trespasses” and the KJV has “debtors.”